mthroolin/mthroolin.github.io/resume.md

 ## Currently

-I am studying towards a PhD in Population Health Sciences, with an emphasis in biostatistics at the University of Utah.
-While working toward my PhD I am being funding as a Research Assistant.
+I am studying towards a PhD in Population Health Sciences, with an emphasis in biostatistics at the University of Utah and am funded as a Research Assistant.
 As such, I provide statistical support for papers being published by my department.

 ## Education